 What is a candidate statement?

-A candidate statement is a public outline of a political candidate’s qualifications, their position on key issues, and their plans for the future.
-This differs from a traditional campaign speech in that it is generally shorter and more focused.
+A candidate statement is an outline of a political candidate’s qualifications.
+It summarizes their positions on key issues, and their plans for the future.
 It’s more like a stump speech, as a statement is designed to be straight to the point, and connect with voters on a personal level.

 Think of it as a voter introduction.